Preventing eviction, foreclosure,

 UCHC's Tax Foreclosure Hotline can be reached at 313-405-7726

-On Friday, May 7th, 2021, the Wayne County Treasurer's Office announced that they will not foreclose on any owner-occupied properties who owe delinquent taxes for 2017 and later.
+On March 29th, 2022, the Wayne County Treasurer's Office announced that they will not foreclose on any owner-occupied properties who owe delinquent taxes for 2017 and later.
 If you received a notice of tax foreclosure or forfeiture at your primary residence and you have delinquent taxes for 2017 or later, this announcement means your property will not be foreclosed this year.

-For more information about HPTAP and PAYS, as well as a link to the HPTAP application, go to https://detroitmi.gov/PAYS or visit our Resources page.
+For more information about HOPE and PAYS, as well as a link to the HOPE application, go to https://detroitmi.gov/PAYS or visit our Resources page.

-If you need to reach us regarding an immediate tax matter, please call our tax hotline at (313) 405-7726 and leave a clear message with a number to reach you – OR – you can email us at email@example.com.
+If you need to reach us regarding an immediate tax matter, please call our tax hotline at 313-405-7726 and leave a clear message with your address and number to reach you, or you can email us at email@example.com.
 We will be checking both regularly.